 If you're craving some cultural knowledge after that indulgence, Reykjavik has plenty of galleries and museums to choose from.
 We recommend checking out the Northern Lights Centre and the bizarre but hilarious (and actually really interesting) Phallological Museum.

-Established in 1997, the Icelandic Phallological Musem is home to the largest display of phallic specimens (read: penises) in the world, with a collection of penises belonging to 93 different species of animals.
+Established in 1997, the Icelandic Phallological Museum is home to the largest display of phallic specimens (read: penises) in the world, with a collection of covering 93 different species of animals.
 It may sound like a joke, but the science of phallology has actually been around for hundreds of years.
 Don't forget to check out the elephant and whale specimens!

 For dinner, head to any one of the restaurants along the waterfront Sculpture and Shore Walk.
 The eateries here range from huge upscale restaurants to low-key seafood joints.
 Then head back to your accommodation and get some beauty sleep; there are a lot more adventures ahead!

-Wake up, have a coffee, check out of your hotel and pile into your car - it's time to embark on the famous Golden Circle route, which encompasses all the top attractions in Iceland.
+Wake up, have a coffee, check out of your hotel and pile into your car - it's time to start driving on Iceland's Golden Circle route, which encompasses all the top attractions in the country.

 You'll need to navigate to Route 49 first in order to get out of the city centre and begin your epic Icelandic road trip.
 This road will eventually turn into Route 1 North, aka the Ring Road, which you will follow past several roundabouts (Iceland loves roundabouts).
 Finally you'll hit a roundabout with signage indicating Þingvellir at the second exit.
 Take the exit, which takes you down Route 36, and follow the signs to the Þingvellir visitor centre.
 Then park your car and get out to admire the incredible views!

-Þingvellir (pronounced ‘Thingvellir') is a UNESCO World Heritage Site and national park.
-It has a fascinating geological and cultural history.
+Þingvellir (pronounced ‘Thingvellir') is a national park and UNESCO World Heritage Site with a fascinating geological and cultural history.
 Firstly, the landscape features a dramatic rift in the earth that marks the boundary between the North American and Eurasian tectonic plates.
-Second, Þingvellir was the site of the world's first ever parliament, Alþing (pronounced "Althing"), which was established by the vikings in the year 930AD.
+Secondly, Þingvellir was the site of the world's first ever parliament, Alþing (pronounced "Althing"), which was established by the Vikings in the year 930AD.

 Within Thingvellir you'll also see the incredibly reflective Lake Thingvallavatn, Iceland's largest natural lake.
 If you're a diver, look into booking a scuba trip in the lake or exploring the Silfra Gorge.

-The 35-square-mile Thingvellir is one of three national parks in Iceland, the others being Vatnajökull glacier in southeast Iceland and Snæfellsnes Peninsula in western Iceland.
+The 35-square-mile Thingvellir is one of three national parks in Iceland, the others being Vatnajökull glacier in the southeast of the country and Snæfellsnes Peninsula in the west.

 Thingvellir National Park

-Once you've spent some time exploring this unique park and snapping plenty of photos, it's time to set off to the next destination on our Iceland driving itinerary: Kerið crater lake.
+Once you've spent some time exploring this unique park and snapping plenty of photos, it's time to set off to the next destination on our Iceland self-drive itinerary: Kerið crater lake.